Recent Black and White Photography

 Colour can play a vital role in the emotion and mood of landscape photography, helping the viewer to connect with it in a deeper, more meaningful way.

-B&W Urban and Cityscapes
+Black and White Urban and Cityscapes

 The richness of history, architecture, industry, culture and people in humorous or poignant scenes make the city fertile ground for photographic exploration.